-Adjusting Active Head Restraints
+Head Restraints

-Active Head Restraints can reduce the risk of injury in the event of a rear impact.
-The Active Head Restraint should be adjusted so the top of the head restraint is located above the top of your ear.
+Head restraints are designed to reduce the risk of injury by restricting head movement in the event of a rear impact.
+Head restraints should be adjusted so that the top of the head restraint is located above the top of your ear.